pranjal710/osrf/README.md

 Library
 -------

-The working of this library is explained in the *docs/* directory
+The working of this library is explained in *pranjal710/osrf/docs/* directory

 Testing
 --------